djrscally/pubg_reporting/README.md

 $ (venv) alembic upgrade head
 ```

-And that should bring both code and database into line with the master branch
+And that should bring both code and database into line with the master branch. **If you got the code before I was using alembic** then you first need to tell alembic to register the DB against the intial revision; run `alembic stamp 5d9f2ca7b98b` before attempting `alembic upgrade head` and all will be well.

 #### Automating things.